spearwolf/signalize/CHEATSHEET.md

 - `setλ(value)` sets a new signal value. if the value changes (this is normally simply checked using the `===` operator), all effects that have marked this signal as a dependency are executed immediately.
 - `touch(λ)` does not change the value of the signal. however, all dependent effects are still notified and executed.
-- `batch(callback)` executes the callback immediately. if values are changed within the callback signal, the values are changed immediately - but any dependent effects are only executed once with a delay after the end of the callback. this prevents effects with multiple dependencies from being triggered multiple times if several signals are written.
+- `batch(callback)` executes the callback immediately. if values are changed within the callback signal, the values are changed immediately - but any dependent effects are only executed once after the end of the callback. this prevents effects with multiple dependencies from being triggered multiple times if several signals are written.

 ## Destroy